kclejeune/system/README.md

 The `sysdo` utility is a python script that wraps `nix`, `darwin-rebuild`, `nixos-rebuild`, and `home-manager` commands to provide a consistent interface across multiple platforms.
 It has some dependencies which are defined in the `devShell` flake output.
-Documentation for this tool is found in [sysdo.md](./docs/sysdo.md).
+Source for this tool is found in [bin/do.py](./bin/do.py).